pandas-dev/pandas-release/README.md

 make tag

 # Build the doc and test images
-make docker-image docker-doc
+make docker-image
+make docker-doc # seperate terminal - takes 10-20 mins to solve env

-# Build the sdist
+# Build the sdist (can do this in parallel with building docker-doc image above)
 make sdist

 # Final Pip and Conda tests.
 Do these in parallel.